sandruschka/accessibility-workshop/README.md

 # Chapter 2

 > *You have come a long way in your semantics journey and I salut you.
 However much semantics counts.
 We also have to take into consideration other factors such as color contracts, text scalors etc.
-The app has been fortified with a powerful Accessibility Scanner, a tool designed to unveil hidden flaws lurking in the shadows.
+The app has been fortified with a powerful Accessibility tool, a tool designed to unveil hidden flaws lurking in the shadows.
 Activate it in the main!
 No detail is too small.
 > Inspect every corner, every button.
 But beware… the BottomSheets may hold secrets that others overlook.*

 $~$